keirthana/anbox-cloud-docs/howto/anbox/benchmarks.md

     amc benchmark -h

-The benchmark command launches the specified number of instances on the Anbox [`null` platform](https://discourse.ubuntu.com/t/anbox-platforms/18733) with the following default display specification:
+The benchmark command launches the specified number of instances on the Anbox `null` platform (see {ref}`exp-platforms`) with the following default display specification:

  | Display spec            | Value |
  | ----------------------- | ----- |